Abstract

 Almost the same observations could be made about the curves as in the previous instance: whereas the spectrum result was stable, the cepstrum result had a rate of gross error.
 However, if we have a look at the red RSS curve of the hybrid method, something different can be observed.
 As the hybrid method (Fig. 17) had to change its calculation mode at a 3000 rpm estimated rotating speed, the method always produced the final result with the lowest RSS level.

 The experiments show that sensor orientation had great influence on the evaluation.
-The above formulas for the p and r parameters were not valid for axial vibration components.
+The above formulas for the and parameters were not valid for axial vibration components.
 They were only applicable to vertical or cross-oriented accelerations.
 Using spectral speed estimation methods, we usually could not get specific information about speed fluctuation within one revolution of the rotary machine, but these methods are able to reproduce the average shaft speed within the calculated RSS level.
 The efficiency of spectrum based and hybrid methods was slightly influenced by the applied load contrary to the cepstrum based speed determination.

 7. Conclusions